 Pahalgam Golf Course

 Places of Interest:

-Aru Valley: Aru valley is a tourist spot located around 12 kilometers away from Pahalgam.
+Aru Valley: Aru Valley is a tourist spot located around 12 kilometers away from Pahalgam.
 It is popular for its lush green meadows, lakes, and mountains.
-During the winter when the valley receives huge amounts of snowfall skiing and heliskiing are practised near Mt.
+During the winter when the valley receives huge amounts of snowfall skiing and heliskiing are practiced near Mt.
 Kolahoi, the largest peak in the valley.
-Other tourist activities include fishing in the Lidder river, hiking, sightseeing, and photography.
+Other tourist activities include fishing in the Lidder River, hiking, sightseeing, and photography.

 Pahalgam Golf Course: Located about 100 kilometers away from Pahalgam, this golf course is astonishing and will surely take your breath away with its beauty and design.
 Surrounded by soaring high snow-clad mountains this golf course is a must-visit tourist spot in Kashmir Pahalgam.
 The ideal time to visit this golf course is from May to October.

 Anantnag: Anantnag is located 53 kilometers away from Pahalgam.
 It is the third-largest city in Jammu and Kashmir.
 Masjid Baba Dawood Khaki is one of the oldest mosques in the city, built around 1400 CE, another major attraction of the city is the Martand Temple which was built in 500 CE.
 Both the mosque and the temple are important archaeological sites of Pahalgam.

 Srinagar: Srinagar is the largest city of Jammu and Kashmir, located in the Kashmir valley on the banks of the Jhelum River.
 It is Popular for its Kashmiri tradition, handicrafts, and dry fruits.
 The city is also known for its natural environment, houseboats, and waterfronts.

 Sonmarg: Sonmarg hill station is located in the Ganderbal district.
 It is popular for organizing yearly river rafting tournaments with the participation of teams coming from abroad as well.